ThGreatExplorer/OOD_Reversi/Readme.md

 **ONLY** the occupied hexagons as keys and the occupying player as values.
 Then in the model we made sure to update the Board appropriately.

-### ReversiModel
+### Reversi Models
+There are two levels to the model, whihc is implemented as 2 interfaces: a read-only model to make observations about the board and the state of the game, and model which lets players choose the next move they want to make, either placing a disk or passing.

+The read-only model is used by the view and other parts that should not be able to make moves.

-Based on our prior design decisions, this meant all we had to do was have the model get the Game State, implement the logic of rules-keeping, then perform a move when valid and update the Game State.
+The overall model needs to get the Game State, implement the logic of rules-keeping, then perform a move when valid and update the Game State.

 So we gave the model a field containing the Board (representing the game state at any given time for the model) and the current player whose turn it is.
 We made